hauke96/qgis-outdoor-map/README.md

 ## Create printable PDF

-1. Create a new QGIS print layout or use the default one in thise project
+1. Create a new QGIS print layout or use the default one in this project.
-2. Adjust the virtual layers (within the "legend" map theme) so that your legend contains all wanted items in correct groups
+2. Adjust the virtual layers (within the "legend" map theme) so that your legend contains all wanted items in correct groups.
+   * Some styles on virtual layers are different from those on the actual rendered layers.
+So be careful when updating the legend styles.
-3. Adjust the theme and create the PDF (or whatever output you want)
+3. Adjust the theme and create the PDF (or whatever output you want).

 ## Style guide